Nasdaq Financial-100: Standards for eligibility

 The index is rebalanced annually in June.
-Components that are in the top 100 of financial companies are allowed to remain in the index.
+Components ranked within the top 100 financial companies remain in the index.
 If a component is between positions 101 to 125, it is given a year to move into the top 100 of eligible stocks; if it cannot meet this standard, the stock is then dropped.
 Any component that is not in the top 125 at the time of rebalance is dropped.

-All vacancies, including those done whenever a corporate action makes a component ineligible, through acquisition or delisting, are filled by the highest ranked component not in the index.
-Unlike the Nasdaq-100, where changes are announced in advance, changes in the Nasdaq Financial-100 are not made public by Nasdaq.
+All vacancies resulting from acquisitions, delistings, or other corporate actions are filled by the highest ranked eligible company not currently in the index.
+Unlike the Nasdaq-100, Nasdaq does not publicly announce changes to the Nasdaq Financial-100 in advance.

 Components

 The following companies are in the index.